yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 [Bratislava experiment](/static/wdriving/wdriving2.kml).

 By plugging KML files to the [GPS Visualizer](http://www.gpsvisualizer.com/) you can browse the map interactively.
-Here is [the online interactive map](/static/wdriving/ba-live-map.html) for Bratislava wardriving (2 or 3 WiFis are obviously mis-localized as we have never been to Cunovo).
-If the map is not working for you in the browser try downloading and opening it locally or upload KML to the [GPS Visualizer](http://www.gpsvisualizer.com/).
+Here is [the online interactive wardriving map for Bratislava](/static/wdriving/ba-live-map.html) (2 or 3 WiFis are obviously mis-localized as we have never been to Cunovo).
+For completeness we provide also the [online interactive wardriving map for Brno](/static/ubee/brno-live-map.html).

 Below are the results from the Wardriving experiment, combining both data sets - Wiggle and Kismet.